LethalCompanyCommunity/ModdingWiki/docs/dev/advanced/networking/dev-tools.md

 ## Patchers

-There are three main patchers available to use.
-Two of which require a runtime mod dependency, whereas another is strictly developer-side.
+There are two main patchers available to use.
+The first and preferred is performed during/shortly after compilation of the mod.
+The second runs alongside and patches your mod during runtime.

 ### UnityNetcodePatcher